-But, even if you don’t limit yourself to types of food you consume during your eating window, you’re still more likely to consume less calories than usual when the eating time is restricted.
+But, even if you don’t limit yourself to types of food you consume during your eating window, you’re still more likely to consume fewer calories than usual when the eating time is restricted.
 Think all of those snacks you binge eat in the evening.

 It’s way better to have a burger for lunch than chips and a chocolate bar before bed.

 Also, intermittent fasting is super effective in burning fat.
-After 10-14 hours of fasting your body starts burning fat for energy, since it is then out of blood sugar and glycogen.
+After 10-14 hours of fasting, your body starts burning fat for energy, since it is then out of blood sugar and glycogen.

-The less you load your body with sugar during your eating window, the sooner fat burning state starts.
+The less you load your body with sugar during your eating window, the sooner fat-burning state starts.